Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 Each team in an auction is provided a predetermined budget, traditionally $200, with which to "purchase" a roster, typically 16 players in ESPN leagues.
 Players are nominated for bidding in a preset order, just as there is a set order for a draft, as each team sets an opening bid at a specific price (which does not have to be $1) for a player.
 Any team in the league can then increase the bid, by as little as $1 or as much as $50 or more at a time, and that process continues until no other team is willing to increase the active bid on the player.

-An auctioneer -- for a live auction, you'll want to pick an entertaining-but-forceful and organized individual to fill the role -- counts down bids, "Once, twice, SOLD!"
+An auctioneer -- for a live auction, you'll want to pick an entertaining-but-forceful and organized individual to fill the role -- counts down bids, "Once, twice, SOLD!" and the player is assigned to the winning bidder.
 Then the process restarts with a new nomination.
 This continues until every team has filled every available roster spot, and no team can exceed its budget while doing so.

 Sounds simple, right?